danachen/Javascript/notes/FUNCTIONS.md

 }
 greet('Sam');  // logs: Sam
 ```
-* Throws a `ReferenceError` if it can't ifnd a var anywhere in scope hierarchy
+* Throws a `ReferenceError` if it can't find a var anywhere in scope hierarchy
 * Var scoping rules:
   - Every function declaration creates a new variable scope
   - Lexical scope uses structure of the source code to determine variable's scope.
 The code doesn't have to be executed for the scope to exist